 Wherever possible, avoid falling into the overdraft and if you have any old business accounts that are lying dormant, be sure to close them if they are not likely to be used in the future.

-Pay all of your company's bills on time and ensure they are in your business' name.
-Change to using Direct Debit wherever possible, as this makes it easy to pay on time while also helping your credit score.
+Pay all of your company's bills on time and ensure they are in your businesses’ name.
+Change to using direct debit wherever possible, as this makes it easier to pay on time while also helping your credit score.